QualiTorque/terraform-provider-torque/docs/data-sources/space_blueprint.md

 - `max_duration` (String) Max duration of environment in ISO 8601 format: P{days}DT{hours}H{minutes}M{seconds}S] (for example, 'P0DT2H3M4S')
 - `modified_by` (String) The name of the user that last modified the blueprint
 - `num_of_active_environments` (Number) Number of current active environments that were launched from this blueprint.
-- `outputs` (List of String) List of this blueprint's outputs names.
 - `repository_branch` (String) The branch from which the blueprint is taken
 - `tags` (Attributes List) Blueprints in the space (see [below for nested schema](#nestedatt--tags))
 - `url` (String) URI of the blueprint